slotdawg/IntroTechnologyBootamp/lab_storage_configuration/lab_storage_configuration.rst

    The storage container will now be available across all nodes within the cluster.

    In AHV, the hypervisor creates a separate iSCSI connection to the DSF for each vDisk in use.
 In ESXi environments, each **Storage Container** is automatically mounted to the hypervisor as an NFS datastore.
-Similarly, in Hyper-V, each **Storage Container** is presented as an SMB datastore.
+Similarly, in Hyper-V, each **Storage Container** is presented as an SMB CLuster Shared Volume.

    .. note::